A botanical wonderland in Hamilton, New Zealand

 There are two New Zealand gardens – Te Parapara Garden and the Mansfield Garden – which reflect the indigenous and settler populations of the country.
 The text on both explains the ideology behind each garden and places it in its local as well as its historical context.

 Te Parapara Garden comes under the Gardens of the Ancient World umbrella.
-Segler explains the way in which the garden explores how people (in this case the Polynesians who reached New Zealand between 1250 and 1275) had to ‘quickly adapt to new unfamiliar environments requiring resourceful ways of producing food’.
+Sergel explains the way in which the garden explores how people (in this case the Polynesians who reached New Zealand between 1250 and 1275) had to ‘quickly adapt to new unfamiliar environments requiring resourceful ways of producing food’.
 There is a description of the produce available at the time, some of which is now grown in Te Parapara Garden.

 The Mansfield Garden is one of the ‘Gardens from the Age of Empires’.
 It is a visual representation of New Zealand author Katherine Mansfield’s short story ‘The Garden Party’.
 A façade of a house similar to one in which she lived in Wellington sits in a pretty Victorian garden.
 On the nearby tennis court a marquee stands empty but with food and drink ready to be enjoyed, while vacated chairs with instruments leaning against them indicate the string quartet is taking a short break.
 This garden is described as reflecting ‘the surprisingly uniform nature of the European settlements established throughout the colonies’.

-Peter Segler writes that ‘it was never going to be possible to arrange the gardens chronologically, so to give it [the Hamilton Gardens] structure, the existing and proposed gardens are grouped in five collections – Fantasy, Paradise, Landscape, Productive and Public Gardens’.
+Peter Sergel writes that ‘it was never going to be possible to arrange the gardens chronologically, so to give it [the Hamilton Gardens] structure, the existing and proposed gardens are grouped in five collections – Fantasy, Paradise, Landscape, Productive and Public Gardens’.
 The Mansfield Garden is also part of the Fantasy Garden Collection in which each garden ‘has a relationship to one of the arts and the genres of fantasy that have often inspired garden innovation’.

 The six appendices include a list of plants commonly used in, or relevant to, each of the 30 gardens.
 Another appendix gives the reader suggestions of where to go to visit existing gardens in the historical style of those recreated at the Hamilton Gardens.

 Having not yet seen it, I was keen to read about the Ancient Egyptian Garden, another of the Gardens of the Ancient World.
-Segler states the purpose of this garden was to show that ‘early belief systems brought communities together and in some later civilisations this belief dominated their culture, including their arts and their gardens’.
+Sergel states the purpose of this garden was to show that ‘early belief systems brought communities together and in some later civilisations this belief dominated their culture, including their arts and their gardens’.
 As with all the other gardens the text for the Ancient Egyptian Garden is meticulously footnoted and the many bibliographic references provide further reading if you are keen to learn more.

 The Time-Traveller’s Guide to Hamilton Gardens is more than just a history of the Hamilton Gardens, it is also a history of gardens and gardening over the world, and across the centuries.
 Like the Hamilton Gardens themselves it is an excellent resource for those seeking to extend their knowledge of garden history.